 When Death Dissolves the Union

 Mrs. Sims claimed that she was entitled to the reimbursement of her separate funds, citing the Kingbery case, again.
 In that event, the reimbursement could not be used for administration costs.
-However, the Court said that this case was different from the Kingbery case because husband’s death, not divorce, dissolved the community.
+However, the Court said that this case was different from the Kingbery case because of husband’s death, not divorce, dissolved the community.

-During a divorce, property and debts are divided equitably.
-However after a spouse’s death, the entire community estate is subject to community debts.
+During a divorce, property, and debts are divided equitably.
+However, after a spouse’s death, the entire community estate is subject to community debts.
 When the community is reimbursed from the separate estate of the dead spouse, the reimbursement amount is community property.

 As community property, the reimbursement amount can be used to pay community debts and expenses of administration.
 The lower court’s award of a money judgment to wife exonerated her interest in the community property from payment of community obligations.